Deploying Llama 3.1 8B Instruct with streaming to UbiOps¶

 print("Initialising deployment")

-# Read out model-related environment variables
+# Read model-related environment variables

-LLAMA_VERSION = os.environ.get('LLAMA_VERSION', 'meta-llama/Meta-Llama-3.1-8B-Instruct')
+LLAMA_VERSION = os.environ.get('LLAMA_VERSION', 'unsloth/Meta-Llama-3.1-8B-Instruct-bnb-4bit')

 self.MAX_RESPONSE_LENGTH = float(os.environ.get('MAX_RESPONSE_LENGTH', 256))

-# Log in to Huggingface
+# Log in to Hugging Face

 HF_TOKEN = os.environ["HF_TOKEN"]